layline-io/layline-doc/docs/03-assets/services/asset-service-aerospike.md

 ![](.asset-service-aerospike_images/3d4c2660.png "Aerospike structure (Service Aerospike)")

-In our example records are stored with the MSISDN as the key.
+In our example, records are stored with the MSISDN as the key.

 ### Service Functions